fico7489/laravel-pivot/README.md

 ## Laravel Problems

-In Laravel events are not dispatched when BelongsToMany relation (pivot table) is updated with sync(), attach(), detach() or updateExistingPivot() methods, but this package will help with that.
+In Laravel < 5.8 events are not dispatched when BelongsToMany relation (pivot table) is updated with sync(), attach(), detach() or updateExistingPivot() methods, but this package will help with that.

+Since Laravel 5.8 the events are dispatched if you use [custom intermediate table models](https://laravel.com/docs/5.8/eloquent-relationships#defining-custom-intermediate-table-models).
+See section "Intermediate Table / Pivot Model Events" on https://laravel.com/docs/5.8/releases.
+When using Laravel >= 5.8 this package is still useful if you don't want to create models for all pivot tables.

 ## Version Compatibility